peercoin/rfcs/text/0001-exponential-pos-target-for-block-time-stabilization/0001-exponential-pos-target-for-block-time-stabilization.md

 ## Alternatives

 * Controlling the next block's hash target using a PID controller to more dynamically adapt to changes in staking power.
-However, due to the unstable block timing, the PID controller must be tuned very conservative and therefore have a much lower effect than a time dependent multiplier.
+However, due to the unstable block timing, the PID controller must be tuned very conservatively, therefore having a much lower effect than a time dependent multiplier.

 ## Unresolved questions